M-Uzair-Farooq/SentinelLab/README.md

-# 🛡️ SentinelLab – A GUI-Based Attack and Defense Framework
+# 🛡️ SentinelLab - GUI Based Attack & Defense Framework

 **SentinelLab** is a GUI-based Attack and Defence framework for demonstrating the complete cybersecurity assessment lifecycle in controlled lab environments.
 It performs reconnaissance, vulnerability analysis, controlled exploitation demonstrations, and provides defensive hardening recommendations.